xpressrazor/dotfiles/README.md

 export SWAYSOCK=$(ls /run/user/1000/sway-*)
 swaymsg -t get_tree
 ```

+Note: Addding the above export line in .zshrc also seems to work.

 ## Setup
 I have following environment variables in my .zshrc (I think some of these were recommended for web based screen share)